21ex/21ex/README.md

 📝 My name is Chris, and I'm a student studying Computer Science at UofT!

-I'm interested and developing my knowledge of the FinTech industry, as well as Software Development, and AI. 💵
+I'm interested and developing my knowledge of the Nuclear, FinTech, Software, and AI industries. 💵

 🌱 Currently, I'm working on a minimal and effective budgeting and expense tracker under my business CVSolutions, called CVSaves.
 <!--